 32. TAKE A ROAD TRIP ON HIGHWAY 1

 One of the best free things to do in the Bay Area is to simply hop in your car and embark on a road trip.
-One of the best road trips here is the Pacific Coast Highway 1!
+One of the best road trips here is the Pacific Coast Highway road trip!

 While most people tend to start around Half Moon Bay or Monterey, you can start anywhere along the coast.
 From there, pick a direction.
 Regardless of if you choose north or south, you’re sure to have a wonderful time.
 Be sure to stop at the many beaches, lighthouses, and vista points of the Pacific Ocean being oh so magnificent.